elastic/ecctl/docs/ecctl_user_disable.md

 ## ecctl user disable

-Disables a platform user
+Disables a platform user (Available for ECE only)

 ### Synopsis

-Disables a platform user
+Disables a platform user (Available for ECE only)

 ```
 ecctl user disable <username> [flags]